ar1 1

 End Sub

-When we run this macro, the following range is automatically selected:
+When we execute this macro starting at cell D6, the following range is automatically selected:

-Notice that the range from cell D6 to the last used cell to the left in the same row is now selected.
+Notice that the range from cell D6 to the last used cell to the left in the same row (B6) is now selected.
+This final example confirms that the four directional constants (xlDown, xlUp, xlToRight, xlToLeft) provide comprehensive control over dynamic range selection relative to the active cell, ensuring robust and efficient VBA automation.

 x